Bre-Wonder/meet-app/README.md

   The app was built through the "create-react-app" in React in the CLI.
 The app is hosted through "gh-pages" in GitHub.

+  ## Using Serverless Functions with Meet App
+    This Meet App uses AWS Lambda cloud services to run its serverless function.
+The serverless function allows the application to scale up or down depending on the traffic.
+The server only responds when an event is triggered by the user, in this case when a user selects a city or wants to see details or lists of events.
+AWS Lambda handles the allocation of resources such as compute and memory as its excuting the serverless function in response to its needs.

 # List of Project Dependancies

   * React 18.2.0